JessicaMoreschi/Spit-it-Out/README.md

   </li>

   <li>

 <b>index.html</b><br>
-The last but not he least, was to give a diary-look to some sentences by adding a function that “type-writes” them in **real time**.
+Last but not least, there was to give a diary-look to some sentences by adding a function that “type-writes” them in **real time**.
 But the real challenge was to trigger the function **only once** and only when **the user is in the correct section**. <br>

-The function **currentSection()** have been helpful to evaluate in which website section the user is: it constantly checks the url and compares it with an if condition.
-After detecting the section, it calls the right function **type()** (it manages to tirgger it only once by a comparison with the previous url).
+The function **currentSection()** manage to evaluate in which website section the user is: it constantly checks the url and compares it with an if condition.
+After detecting the section, it calls the right function **type()** (it manages to trigger it only once by a comparison with the previous url).
 This last function creates a new element of the class **"Typewriter**" (that generates strings with a typewriter look) and provides sending the methods properties.
 ```
     let prevUrl = '#firstPage';